 - The candidate must hold the 10+2 educational qualification in any stream.

 - The requirement for the postgraduate courses is that one must have a degree with a minimum of 50% score from a well-recognized board.

-A good knowledge of the general science and being well informed is the basic necessity.
+A good knowledge of general science and being well informed is the basic necessity.
 If one seeks a profession in this domain then he/she must be well versed and comprehensive with the language that he/she has mastered in.
-Although most of the colleges may require the fulfilment of only these criteria, other institutions may also conduct a personal interview or organize a group discussion for selecting the appropriate candidates.
+Although most of the colleges may require the fulfillment of only these criteria, other institutions may also conduct a personal interview or organize a group discussion for selecting the appropriate candidates.

 There are a number of courses available for students looking forward to making a career in journalism based on the level of one’s interest and educational qualification.
 The courses are well formulated keeping in mind the needs of the students.
 The aspirant can look up to the best-suited course for him/her in any of the universities one wishes to join.

-The courses stand different for undergraduate, postgraduate and diploma students and they are enlisted below.
+The courses stand different for undergraduate, postgraduate, and diploma students, and they are enlisted below.

 - Diploma in Journalism [ Undergraduate; Duration 1year ] Diploma in Journalism and Mass Communication [ Undergraduate; Duration 2 years ]